gronnmann/Fiken.py/README.md

 Not all methods are available for all objects, please check the Fiken API documentation for more information.
 Errors will give a `RequestWrongMediaTypeException`.

+You can either access the objects directly, or use the `FikenPy` (or other object classes) to access them.

 ### Placeholders and kwargs